| Communication/Listening | Leadership Lesson 1 | LFG Vocabulary | Leadership Lessons 2 | Leadership Qualities |

 |

-Waving, pointing, beckon, or use your hands when arguing or speaking animatedly is using what type of non-verbal communication?
+Waving, Pointing, using your hands when arguing or speaking

 |